-Facebook Inc. (FB) officials are touting growth prospects for the largest social network in meetings this week in New York and Boston with hundreds of would-be investors before its record initial public offering.
+Facebook Inc. (FB:US) officials are touting growth prospects for the largest social network in meetings this week in New York and Boston with hundreds of would-be investors before its record initial public offering.

 Chief Operating Officer Sheryl Sandberg and Chief Financial Officer David Ebersman led a presentation in Boston today.
 They were joined yesterday in New York by Chief Executive Officer Mark Zuckerberg.
 The executives discussed reasons for acquiring photo-sharing site Instagram and told investors they were optimistic about potential for future gains.